Apps for Office and SharePoint: Common questions

 See Types of apps for Office in Overview of apps for Office.

-There are three different types of apps for SharePoint, based on where the code for the app is hosted: provider-hosted, autohosted, and SharePoint-hosted.
+There are two different types of apps for SharePoint, based on where the components for the app are hosted: provider-hosted, and SharePoint-hosted.

 See Where does the code for an app run? in Overview of apps for SharePoint.